 \section{Two- and Four-particle correlations in $\text{p}$--$\text{p}$ collisions}

-The initial state is the final piece in our model.
-In this study, we follow a rather model independent approach for the initial state.
-Instead of generating an ensemble of initial energy densities, we model $\epsilon_{2}$ and $r_\rms$ fluctuations.
+The initial state is the final piece in the model presented in this paper.
+In this paper, I follow a rather model-independent approach for the initial state.
+Instead of generating an ensemble of initial energy densities, $\epsilon_{2}$ and $r_\rms$ \textit{event-by-event fluctuations} are modeled.
 By comparing the model with data, one finds the properties of the $\epsilon_{2}$ and $r_\rms$ fluctuations.
-In the end, we are able to check different initial state models (or one model with different parameter tuning) to find out which one can reveal the same fluctuating properties.
+In the end, one can check different initial state models (or one model with different parameter tuning) to determine which one can reveal the same fluctuating properties.